lazy-snorlax/InvoiceManagerv2/README.md

 # Invoice Manager v2
+Create and manage your invoices, generate quotes and keep company/customer contacts on record.

-A full rebuild of Invoice Manager using a Laravel API backend, React SPA frontend and SQL Server for database management
+This is a full rebuild of Invoice Manager using a Laravel API backend, React SPA frontend and SQL Server for database management

 ## Build 0.1.0
 - React + TailwindCSS